 - a scratchy throat

-- swelling with your lips, mouth, or tongue
+- swelling of your lips, mouth, or tongue

 Oral allergy syndrome is more likely to start in older children, teens, and younger adults.
 If your reaction is severe, your doctor may suggest you carry an epinephrine auto-injector.